anytizer/phpinfo.wp/phpinfo.wp/readme.txt

 == Installation ==

-Please upload the folder to your plugins folder and active the plugin.
+Please [download](https://downloads.wordpress.org/plugin/php-info-wp.zip) and upload the plugin via Admin > Plugins > Add New > Upload Plugin.

 == Frequently Asked Questions ==

 = Where is the information displayed? =

-Look for "PHP Info" menu in Admin Menu list.
+Look for "PHP Info (WP)" link in Admin menus.
+See screenshot #1.

 == Donations ==

-Just understand my simple efforts. https://bimal.org.np/
+Just understand my [simple efforts](https://bimal.org.np/) for now.

 == Change Log ==

 1.0.0
-First release to public.
+First release to the public.

 == Upgrade Notice ==

-In some cases, your access to phpinfo() may be limited.
+In some cases, your [server setting](http://php.net/manual/en/ini.core.php#ini.disable-functions) may have been [disabled](https://www.drupal.org/node/243993) to use [phpinfo()](http://php.net/manual/en/function.phpinfo.php).
+Contact your hosting provider in such cases.